PgLESv/SyncCDN/README.md

 # SyncCDN 🚀

-**SyncCDN** is a lightweight, open-source utility designed to synchronize content across multiple CDN endpoints efficiently.
-It automates the process of hashing and updating files, ensuring your CDN is always up-to-date with the latest changes.
+**SyncCDN** is a lightweight, open-source utility designed to synchronize content across CDN and client efficiently.
+It automates the process of hashing and updating files, ensuring your local is always up-to-date with the latest changes in CDN.
 (I don't know what i am doing)

 ## Features ✨